avaneev/prvhash/README.md

 Time complexity for preimage attack fluctuates greatly as preimage resistance likely has a random-logarithmic PDF of timing.

+Even though a formal proof is not yet available, the author assumes this hash function can compete with widely-used SHA2 and SHA3 family of hash functions, while at the same time offering a considerably higher performance and scalability.
+When working in open systems, supplying a secret seed is not a requirement for this hash function.

 The default `prvhash64s.h`-based 64-bit hash of the string `The cat is out of the bag` is `c57b9d8063ba6363`.